zhucaoxiang/zhucaoxiang.github.io/_posts/2019-02-20-Use-Conda-Activate-in-C-Shell.md

 You could also put the variable CONDA_ENVS_PATH in your `.cshrc` file and make alias to the commands.
 For you convenience, here are links to the two scripts: [activate.csh](/assets/files/activate.csh) and [deactivate.csh](/assets/files/deactivate.csh).

+__UPDATE:__ By doing so, when you use `conda install ` to install packages, there is a possibility that you will install it under the default env rather than the current one.